Eximee Case Management

 * Presentation of customer data related to the case.

-* Integration with CRM, KYC, scoring systems, etc.
+* Integration with CRM, KYC, scoring, etc. systems.

 * Dynamic loading of contextual data.